jgagne/ajovt4-ls21-vskk/08-summary-details.md

 >
 > —Simon Kennedy, designer

 Bring together thesis outline and abstract content into a short article featuring a summary, the gist, and expanded details content to present an experience of your thesis.
-Consider use of audio, video (slides and audio), and images (slides) to accompany the details text — going beyond the PDF, PowerPoint, Keynote, etc. presentation format.
+Consider use of audio, video (slides and audio), and images (slides) to accompany the expanded details text — going beyond the PDF, PowerPoint, Keynote, etc. presentation format.

 ## Details